Westpac Canterbury Centre: Modern usage

-2010 Canterbury earthquake
+Earthquake damage and demolition

-The building suffered notable damage in the 2010 Canterbury earthquake, losing windows (particularly on the upper floors) as well as large pieces of concrete which had chipped away from the outer columns and frame.
-Occupants were forced to vacate the building from this point onwards.
+The building suffered notable damage in the 2010 Canterbury earthquake, losing windows (particularly on the upper floors) as well as the spalling of large pieces of concrete from the outer columns and frame.
+Occupants were forced to vacate the building owing to safety concerns.
 A barricade was put around the tower for fears that more concrete could loosen and fall onto pedestrians.

-2011 Christchurch earthquake

-Following the February earthquake in Christchurch, the Westpac Canterbury Centre remained standing, but was marked for demolition and was labelled as having suffered "major damage" from earthquakes.
-It fell within the red zone cordon, and was surrounded by other critically damaged buildings.
+A report conducted by Holmes Consulting found that the building has suffered damage to the lower-level shear walls, floor slabs, and damage to the external columns and top-floor glazing.

+Repairs to the building were attempted in 2010 and the tower had survived subsequent aftershocks, but it was further damaged in the 2011 Christchurch earthquake and stranded within the central area of the red zone cordon, in close proximity to other dangerous structures including the Grand Chancellor Hotel.
+In 2012, an inquiry conducted as part of the Canterbury Earthquake Royal Commission found that there had been continued damage to the shear walls caused by inelastic deformation of the shear core, likely exacerbated by an impact between the tower and the podium structure which caused additional damage.

+Due to a number of major repair requirements needed to meet structural and seismic standards and fix the exterior and interior damage, and with the building having already reached nearly 50% of its design life, it was marked for demolition.

 During the middle of May in 2012, demolition work began on the property.
 It took just over six months to complete.

-UK-based company, McGee Group, spent an estimated $120,000 importing a German-made excavator dubbed the 'Goliath' to help de-construct the building.
+UK-based company, McGee Group, spent an estimated $120,000 importing a German-made excavator dubbed the 'Goliath' to help demolish the building.
 It had previously been used in the demolition of the old Wembley Stadium.

+The former site of the Westpac Canterbury Centre was used to extend the retail space of The Crossing, a retail and office complex built after the earthquakes.
+As of 2024, the site has a 3-storey office building named ASB House, home to the regional center of ASB Bank.